bersler/OpenLogReplicator-tutorials/tutorials/Oracle-to-file-offline/README.md

     ./3.create.sh

 After this step, the container with OpenLogReplicator should be in stopped state.
 This is intentional.

-4. Start offline replicator
+4. Configure and start OpenLogReplicator in offline mode

 Run: